 Ensure your clients regularly update to the latest WTR content in order to maintain the best possible performance and functionality.

 Symantec has made several enhancements to the WSS integration feature of the SEP client since the its initial release in SEP 14.0.1 MP1.
 One example of these enhancements is Seamless Integration, which was added to the SEP 14.2 client for Windows clients.
-In order to take advantage of the latest functionality enhancements, ensure your clients use the latest version of the SEP client.
+In order to take advantage of the latest functionality enhancements, and to remove known product issues or vulnerabilities which may impact WTR, ensure your clients use the latest version of the SEP client.

 Ensure that there are no entries for Symantec.com domains (e.g. *.wss.symantec.com) in the WSS bypass list.
 If wss.symantec.com is bypassed, the SEP Local Proxy Service will be unable to complete the seamless authentication handshake when using a SEP Integration Token.